The Grand Mal — technically called a tonic-clonic — has been the face of epilepsy seemingly forever.

 How does a seizure happen?

-But if something disrupts the network, nerve cells start misfiring and create a huge surge of electrical activity in the brain.
+If something suddenly disrupts the network, (brain infections like meningitis, trauma, birth defects, tumors, drug abuse, developmental disorders, stroke, dementia, genetics, and more) nerve cells start misfiring and create a huge surge of electrical activity in the brain.
 This is a seizure.
 Some people refer to electrical storms as brainstorms.
-Causes include brain infections like meningitis and encephalitis, genetic conditions, tumors, developmental disorders, strokes, dementia, and head trauma.
-The brain can be injured during birth, or at any stage in life due to accidents, assaults, impact and extreme sports, and more.

 Depending on where seizures form, the surge in electrical activity can cause strange behaviors like screaming, laughing, convulsing, staring, jumbled speech, déjà vu, jamais vu, funny tastes, sounds and smells, undressing, running out the door, and more.

 It is important to note that epilepsy is not a mental illness, and not everyone who has a seizure will develop epilepsy.
 It often takes multiple tests, including an EEG, which detects electrical activity in the brain.
 Video-EEG testing is done in a hospital Epilepsy Monitoring Unit.
 An EEG helps doctors determine if seizures are “nonepileptic.”
 These are caused by psychological issues, not abnormal electrical activity.